Rivlow/theory-of-vibration/part2/README.md

 ### 1. Force Computation (computeForce)

 This function calculates the force induced by supporters on excitation nodes.
-The force is uniformly distributed.
+The force is uniformly distributed:

-Main equation:

 $\displaystyle F(t) = -\frac{A}{n_{nodes}} \sin(\omega t)$

 where: